centiservice/mats3/README.md

 Mats is that you run multiple instances/replicas of each service.
 And on each instance, there are multiple StageProcessors for each Stage.
 A Mats Flow typically consist of processing on multiple Endpoints with multiple Stages, and there is no way to guarantee that two flows which are started in some close order, will run through those stages, and finish in the same order they were started.
+This is exactly the same as with HTTP-based services, where you have multiple instances of each service, with multiple threads handling the requests - but it is worth spelling out since message-based systems are often associated with "first in, first out".

 # Examples